Jenna Jameson: Personal life

 In October 2006, it was reported that Jameson began dating mixed martial artist and former UFC champion Tito Ortiz, whom she met on Myspace.
 On December 12, 2006, Jameson filed for divorce from Grdina.

 Jameson announced in August 2008 that she and Ortiz were expecting twins in April 2009.
 On March 16, 2009, Jameson gave birth to twin boys.
 Jameson and Ortiz split up in March 2013.
 Ortiz was granted full custody of the twins.

 Jameson's father died on October 2, 2010, after suffering complications from triple bypass surgery.

 On May 25, 2012, Jameson was arrested in Westminster, California and charged with three misdemeanor counts for driving under the influence of alcohol or other drugs, driving with a blood-alcohol level over the state legal limit, and driving on a suspended license after her Range Rover struck a light pole.
 She initially pleaded not guilty to the charges, but later changed her plea to guilty.
 She was sentenced to three years of informal probation, ordered to pay $340 in fines, and participate in a Mothers Against Drunk Driving victim impact panel.
 The charge for driving without a valid license was dismissed.

 As of 2014, Jameson had undergone extensive tattooing, almost completely covering both of her arms in sleeve tattoos.

-In June 2015, Jameson announced that she was converting to Judaism, in order to marry her boyfriend, Lior Bitton.
+In June 2015, Jameson announced that she was converting to Judaism, to marry her boyfriend, Lior Bitton.
 In October of that year, Israel's Channel 2 announced a reality television series documenting Jameson's conversion.

 On August 5, 2016, Jameson announced that she and Bitton were expecting their first child together.
 On April 6, 2017, they welcomed a daughter, whom they named Batel.

 On January 12, 2022, Jameson announced that she was suffering from Guillain–Barré syndrome, although this was later proven to be a misdiagnosis.

 On February 1, 2023, Jameson confirmed in a TikTok video that she and Bitton had ended their relationship, and was in a relationship with barber and influencer Jessi Lawless.
 She married Lawless on May 23, 2023.

 On April 17, 2024, Jameson's wife Jessi Lawless filed for annulment of their marriage after less than a year.
 Lawless posted a video on her Instagram explaining that "the 50-year-old former adult film star's alleged drinking led to her decision to end the marriage."

 In November 2025, Jenna Jameson embraced Christianity and received the sacrament of baptism.
 Jameson noted that she was interested in "helping others find Jesus too".

+On July 25, 2026, Jameson married author Milagros R. Ocampo in Miami.